rHermes/contests/README.md

 ### Leetcode

 This is the place I find task the most these days, and where I have most solved tasks.
-As of 2024-08-31 I have all tasks here, and there are 446 of them.
+As of 2024-09-17 I have all tasks here, and there are 476 of them.
 I am working on a tool to plot average execution time compared to other solutions.

-( Note that there is one task which has two versions, so there will be one more file than there are tasks)
+( Note that there is two tasks which has two versions, so there will be two more file than there are tasks)

 https://leetcode.com/u/teodor_spaeren/